Body Panel Repair - Filling and Sanding

 Article by Mark Trotta

-After a patch panel has been welded in and the welds grinded down, it's time final finishing work.
-This will include applying body filler, sanding, priming and more sanding, glazing putty, and more priming and sanding.
+After a patch panel is welded in and the welds grinded down, it's time for the final finishing work.
+This includes applying body filler, sanding, priming and more sanding, glazing putty, and more priming and sanding.

 Tools required for sheet metal refinishing include body files, sanding blocks, and an assortment of sandpaper.